tangle-network/eigensdk-rs/README.md

 [//]: # (---)

-EigenSDK-RS is a Rust implementation of Layr-Lab's eigensdk-go.
-Additionally, it incorporates features for interacting with Tangle and utilizing Gadgets, offering a comprehensive solution for building applications with both Eigenlayer and Tangle.
-This SDK is a high-performance, reliable, and efficient library that integrates seamlessly with Eigen's ecosystem while leveraging the many advantages of Rust.
+`eigensdk-rs` is a Rust SDK for interacting with Eigenlayer and building AVS tooling.
+Additionally, it incorporates features for interacting with Tangle and utilizing our [gadget](https://github.com/webb-tools/gadget), an augmented SDK for building task based AVS.
+Together, these two offer a comprehensive solution for building applications with both Eigenlayer and Tangle.
+This SDK is a high-performance, reliable, and efficient library that integrates seamlessly with Eigenlayer's ecosystem while leveraging the many advantages of Rust.

-It should be noted that this SDK is still being actively developed.
+It should be noted that this SDK is still being actively developed and has not undergone a professional audit.
+Please use at your own risk in production.

 ---
 ## Table of Contents